-Teacher Name: Grade Level/ Subject: School year: Building: Date e of Improvement Plan Conference: overall ineffective ra performance and fo Aritten improvement plans are to be developed in the circumstances when an educator makes below expected academic growth with his/ her students AND/OR receives an everall ineffective rating or an ineffective rating on any of the components of the OTES system.
-The purpose of the improvement plan is to identify specific deficiencies in erformance and foster growth through professional development and targeted support.
-If corrective actions are not made within the time as specified in the improvement an, a recommendation may be made for dismissal or to continue on the plan.
-Section 1: Improven nent Statement - List specific areas fo r improvement as related to the Ohio Standards for the Teaching Profession.
+Teacher Name: Grade Level/ Subject: School year: Building: Da te of Improvement Plan Conference: overall ineffective rating or an ineffective rating on any o of the components of the OTES system.
+The purpose velopment and targeted support.
+If corrective actions ted academic growth with his/ her students AND/OR receives an of the improvement plan is to identify specific deficiencies in s are not made within the time as specified in the improvement Section 1: Improvement Statement - List specific areas f or improvement as related to the Ohio Standards for the Teaching Profession.
 Attach documentation.
-Performance Stand dard(s) Addressed in this Plan Date(s) Improvement Area or Concern Observed Specific Statement of the Concern: Areas of Improvement
+Performance Standard(s) Addressed in this Plan Date(s) Improvement Area or Concern Observed Specific Statement of the Concern: Areas of Improvement